sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/identity-context.md

 }
 ```

-### Get a Comma Separated List of Account Names From a Particular Application/Source
+### Get a comma separated list of account names from an application/source

-The velocity logic behind the transform
+This is the velocity logic of the transform:

 ```java
 /* Loop through accounts returned from get accounts by application id */